smithki/next-super-layout/README.md

 yarn add next-super-layout
 ```

-## Usage
+## 🛠 Usage

-Bootstrapping new layout objects is a cinch with the `createLayout` function.
+Bootstrapping new layouts is a cinch using the `createLayout` function.
 Simply give your layout a `name`, describe some UI with `getLayout`, and fetch some initial props data using `getData`.
-Here's an MVP example:
+Take a look:

 ```tsx
 // layouts/my-layout.tsx